happydasch/nspanel_haui/docs/Device.md

 See the config value `home_on_button_toggle` to go to the home panel after button was pressed.

+### Sounds

+The device will play sounds on different occasions.
+The sounds can be disabled.

+- `sound_on_startup`
+- `sound_on_notification`

 ## Panels

 The device supports multiple different panels which are displayed on the display.
 Each panel can be configured and a complex navigation hierachy is possible.
 To get an overview of all available panels, see [Panels overview](panels/README.md).

+### Notifications

+The device can receive notifications and display them.
+The notifications are available until they are discarded on the display.